orbs-network/orbs-spec/node-architecture/BOYAR.md

         /opt/orbs/healthcheck
         ```

-    * Returns exit 0 or 1 (whether stable or needs restart)
+    * Returns exit 0 or non-zero (whether stable or needs restart)

+* Status JSON:

-    * Writes JSON output containing non-sensitive public information about the service status to:
+    * A service should write JSON output containing non-sensitive public information about the service status to:

         ```
         /opt/orbs/status/status.json
         ```

-        The format of the JSON is:
+    * The format of the JSON is:

         ```json
         {